ncsu-landscape-dynamics/futures-model-intro-notebook/README.md

 Binder, but the notebook can be used anywhere once the dependencies are met.

+## GRASS GIS Version

+This repository is compiling GRASS GIS when a Binder image is renewed.
+The reason for compiling it is that packages from PPA don't allow compilation of using g.extension due to missing files from documentation.
+The version used is the latest master from Git.
+This will be eventually changed to a packaged version once the issue is resolved.

 ## Authors

 * Anna Petrasova, NCSU Center for Geospatial Analytics